 AANA provides accredited continuing medical education for orthopaedic surgeons and promotes knowledge of arthroscopic surgery to improve diagnosis and treatment of diseases and injuries of the musculoskeletal system.
 Dr. Knox is certified as a Distinguished Arthroscopy Leader (D.A.L.) by AANA and is among an elite group of physicians who have earned the credentials in the field of arthroscopy and related surgery.

 The use of the arthroscope to promote less invasive surgery has been a keen interest for Dr. Knox since he started practice.
 He has spent many hours in laboratory based learning the latest techniques in approved applications of innovative arthroscopy.

 However, he is known for introducing our area of northern Arkansas and southern Missouri to shoulder arthroscopy in 1987.
-Since that time, it has been a common procedure in Mountain Home, both at Mountain Home Surgery Center and Baxter Regional Hospital.
+Since that time, it has been a common procedure in Mountain Home, both at Mountain Home Surgery Center and Baxter Regional Hospital, and now in West Plains, Missouri at the West Plains Surgery Center.
 The application of ever-increasing techniques has been ongoing in his practice.

 These techniques have evolved over time to include elbow arthroscopy to treat common disorders, such as tennis elbow, without large incisions; wrist arthroscopy to debride triangular fibro cartilage tears; and ankle arthroscopy to debride chondral injuries.
 Also, he commonly treats carpal tunnel syndrome by arthroscopy release, eliminating the large scar commonly associated with that surgery.